 American Hazelnut is native shrub of eastern Canada.
 It is a great addition to any nut orchard or yard for it's delicious nuts and is also a good pollinator for hybrid hazels.
-Typically grows in a shrub shape and often suckers around its planted location, can be useful as a hedge.
-Its hazelnuts can be harvested in early September.
+Typically grows in as a shrub and often suckers around its planted location, can be useful as a hedge.
+Its hazelnuts can be harvested in late August to early September.
 In its native range, the American Hazel can be affected by a fungal disease called Eastern Filbert Blight (EFB).
 Our seed source is from healthy parent trees located in Alberta and have so far been free from this.

 Hardiness Zone: 3

 Light Exposure: Full sun, partial shade